AishaHX/demo-repo/README.md

 ## Local dev

-1.open index.html in your browser
+1.open index.html in your browser.